Pilatch/grannys-alimentari/README.md

 Before showing how TypeScript handles discriminated unions, we'll look at how a functional langague like Elm handles them to better understand the data structures TypeScript is emulating.

-We proceed in this manner to discuss topics in the following `pastas-` prefixed files, then finally the `sauces.ts` file.
+We proceed in this manner to discuss topics in the following `pastas-` prefixed files.
 To explore other concepts the `x-` prefixed TypeScript files are provided for un-guided experimentation.

 ### Guidance